-The faculty in the SAEM program bring a solid background in business as well as real-life experiences in sport, arts and entertainment management to each class.
+In each class, the faculty in the SAEM program bring a solid background in business as well as real-life experiences in sports, arts and entertainment management.
 With connections to internships and hands-on course work, you can expect to be challenged and guided by these passionate business professionals.

-Steve Tanzilli is an associate professor and director of the SAEM program.
-In addition to his directing and teaching duties, he runs his own sports talent agency - counting among his clients high profile Steeler players.
+Steve Tanzilli is an associate professor and chair of the SAEM department.
+In addition to his directing and teaching duties, he runs his own sports talent agency — counting among his clients high profile Steelers players.
 Tanzilli's background includes 12 years of experience with 141 worldwide sports and entertainment clients in which he worked in close contact with very high-end and marketable clients on a daily basis such as Coca-Cola, 84 Lumber, Sunoco, TOPPS, ESPN, and Kraft foods.
-Prior to his current job, Tanzilli used his law degree to obtain many other positions within the sports industry.
-He has had experience with the Pittsburgh Pirates, Johnston Steel Baseball Club, International Sports Marketing and Communicator Sports Marketing.
-With a deep interest and strong determination to get others involved, Tanzilli worked with others and created the SAEM program at Point Park University.
+Prior to his current position, Tanzilli used his law degree to obtain many other positions within the sports industry.
+He has experience working with the Pittsburgh Pirates, Johnston Steel Baseball Club, International Sports Marketing and Communicator Sports Marketing.
+With a deep interest and strong determination to get others involved, Tanzilli worked with others to create the SAEM program at Point Park University.

 Over her 25-year career in arts and higher education, Assistant Professor Teresa Gregory, C.F.R.E., has been a high-level, results-oriented fundraiser and administrator with extensive expertise in all aspects of development and non-profit management.
 She has been part of the leadership team on campaigns ranging in size from $200,000 to $40 million for a wide variety of organizations.